jpmor/site/sitewiki/quotes.md

 `- Edward Wilson`

+> There are still surprises for travelers who motor deep into the country
+> and walk into the woods.

+`- Donald Culross Peattie`

 > The tropical rain forest, though home to tens of thousands of species,
 > is in a sense a counterfeit paradise, a castle of immense biological
 > sophistication built quite literally on a foundation of sand.

 `- Wade Davis`

+> Water is timeless.
+Forever new and eternal.

+`- Marjorie Stoneman Douglas`

 > Every drop of rain on the solid aggregate of minerals is a hammer blow.